 - three in four cancers (75%) will be diagnosed at an early stage.

 One in every two people in this country will be told they have cancer at some point in their lives.
-Catching it early is key so we can treat and cure cancer before it spreads and you can find a wealth of information, including symptom checkers on the nhs.uk website.
+Catching it early is key so we have a better chance to treat and cure cancer before it spreads.
+You can find a wealth of information, including symptom checkers on the nhs.uk website.
 It’s important to be aware of any unexplained changes to your body, such as the sudden appearance of a lump, blood in your urine, or a change to your usual bowel habits.
 If you have any of these symptoms, it’s important to get them checked out.

 The NHS Long Term Plan for Cancer – our key achievements at a glance

-Rapid Diagnostic Centres (RDCs) are being set up across England to offer access to multiple tests for people with cancer symptoms.
-Cancer Alliances are using the RDC model to improve the diagnostic experience for patients and to provide faster diagnosis.
+Rapid Diagnostic Centre pathways (RDCs) are being established across England to offer access to multiple tests for people with cancer symptoms.
+Cancer Alliances are using the RDC pathway model to improve the diagnostic experience for patients and to provide faster diagnosis.

 The NHS Cervical Screening Programme has introduced human papillomavirus (HPV) as the primary screening test across the whole of England.
-Almost all cervical cancers are linked to HPV and screening for high-risk strains of the virus means it can be monitored and any cell changes can be spotted early on, which could prevent around 600 additional cancers a year.
+Screening for high-risk strains of the virus means it can be monitored and any cell changes can be spotted early on, which could prevent around 600 additional cancers a year.

-In December 2018, the first patient received Proton Beam Therapy at the Christie in Manchester, which was the first time this treatment became available in the NHS in England.
+In December 2018, the first patient in the NHS in England received Proton Beam Therapy at the Christie in Manchester.
 We are also preparing for the NHS to begin delivering Chimeric Antigen Receptor T Cell (CAR-T) Therapy treatment to children and young people up to 25 years old with B cell acute lymphoblastic leukaemia (ALL) that is refractory, in relapse post-transplant or in second or later relapse.
 CAR-T therapy is a truly game-changing personalised therapy for cancer, and NHS cancer patients will be among the first in the world to benefit.

 We have launched a nationwide Cancer Quality of Life Survey to help us understand what matters to patients.
 This is an ambitious programme with a scale and depth that isn’t being matched anywhere else in the world.